dylanvu/dylanvu.github.io/src/app/markdown/SkyNavigation.md

 Stars are neutrally interesting, and Dwarfs are not as important.

-The colors themselves don't mean much in this metaphor.
+The color of the stars themselves don't mean much in this metaphor.

 Polaris, known as the "North Star", is a star often used to navigate.
 In his previous version of his portfolio, Dylan had a chatbot to help others navigate his website and they could ask questions about him.
 Migrating to this night sky version, he turned the chatbot into something much more thematically appropriate: Polaris, a guiding star!